jaldridg/EvolutionSimulator/README.md

 I'm making detailed creatures with complex interactions between food, energy, health, movement speed, etc. It's too bad I don't know how to make 3D assets.

 ## Version history
+0.2.1: Evolution
+- Creatures have traits which mutate between offspring
+    - Added a new variable which determines the food level of creatures which are born
+- Added a creature count and simulation time counter in the corner
+    - Simulation restarts if all creatures die
 0.2.0: Interface + biology overhaul
 - Interface
     - Visual changes